AWEA Utility Integrated Resource Plan Database

 - Capital cost assumptions for wind, solar, and natural gas

-- Levelized Cost of Energy assumptions for wind, solar, and natural gas plants
+- Levelized cost of energy (LCOE) assumptions for wind, solar, and natural gas

 - Wind capacity factor assumptions

-An IRP is a long-term plan outlining a utility’s resource needs to meet future energy demand.
+An IRP is a long-term plan outlining an electric utility’s resource needs to meet future electricity demand.
 Currently, 33 states require utilities to file IRPs with their state public utility commissions.
-IRP requirements vary by state, but generally address resource needs for a 20 year planning horizon and must be updated every two to three years.
+IRP requirements vary by state, but generally address resource needs for a 20 year planning horizon, with updates made every two to three years.